sspross/django-fullstack/README.md

 - how can I separate dev from prod??
 - we should use `manage.py runserver` to take advantage of code hot reload
 - same goes for static files like scss etc. find a way...
+- how to use python env? e.g. open sublime in it...
+- what about `gulp`, `webpack-server`....

 ### production